 The PhD program in nursing is designed to prepare graduates for research and active scholarship in nursing that will extend the knowledge base of nursing and improve the delivery of health care for rural and vulnerable populations.
 Graduates will be prepared to conduct research and develop theory related to these populations.
 Graduates of the program will also be able to design future practice models, direct the development of policy initiatives and effect meaningful change within healthcare delivery systems.

 For students with a master’s degree in nursing the program requires 48-50 credits.
-A post-baccalaureate option is available.
+A post-baccalaureate option is also available.

 The DNP program is designed to prepare Nurse Practitioners and Clinical Nurse Specialists to respond more efficiently to changes in health care delivery and emerging health care needs for the future—tomorrow's practice.
 The DNP program will incorporate the advanced practice content and competencies currently taught in the master's program.
-The DNP focuses on providing graduates with knowledge and competence in health systems leadership, policy development, and interdisciplinary collaboration to improve health care quality and increase health care access for all populations.
+The Doctorate in Nursing Practice focuses on providing graduates with knowledge and competence in health systems leadership, policy development, and interdisciplinary collaboration to improve health care quality and increase health care access for all populations.
 Transforming health care delivery recognizes the critical need for clinicians to design, evaluate, and continuously improve the context within which care is delivered.

-Degree programs prepare students for specialization in any of the following functional role areas:
+Master's Degree programs prepare students for specialization in any of the following functional role areas:

 The program is 48 credits and can be completed in two academic years of full-time study.
 Part-time study is an option with program plans for three or more years of study.